 Don't expect your first article, however brilliant your friends tell you it is, to end up in National Geographic or Travel + Leisure.
 You'll probably need to start with small markets, either low-paying or free (There are many debates out there about whether you should write for free, even as a beginner.
 I say Yes, but many people disagree.)
 Writing for the web is good, but print is better when it comes to earning recognition as a travel writer.
 These days, however, some websites are becoming as prestigious as printed media.

-So by all means, practice with websites and collect writing samples, but graduate quickly to print markets, even those that pay abysmally (or not at all).
+So by all means, practice with websites and collect writing samples, but graduate quickly to print markets or markets that have a principal print outlet, even those that pay abysmally (or not at all).
 Getting a few clippings under your belt will do wonders for your reputation and build your experience.
 Until the balance tips, it is still more prestigious to wave around a clipping from a newspaper or magazine than from a web-only publication.
 I suspect this will change.

 Eventually, armed with clippings in hand as a published travel writer, you can approach larger and more prestigious publications.